NINA (NICKI) LOCKER

 - Audit Committee of Ixia in internal investigation regarding accounting for multi-element transactions and post-contract support transactions

-- Special Committee of Ixia's Board of Directors in internal investigation regarding stock sales by several officers and directors
+- Special Committee of Board of Directors of a public technology company in internal investigation regarding stock sales by several officers and directors

-- Special Review Committee of CSC Corporation in internal investigation regarding stock options
+- Special Review Committee of a public IT infrastructure company in internal investigation regarding stock options

 - Audit Committee of a public company in internal investigation regarding off-label promotion of FDA-approved medication